MohdFawaz/parallel-map-reduce-word-counter-for-one-machine/README.md

 ![Map Phase Time vs Num of Cores](images/map-time-a1.png)

-Not very important, but that was the table with single-threaded sorting algorithm for the output
+##Not very important, but that was the table with single-threaded sorting algorithm for the output
-### Before Merge & Sort (baseline)
+### using single-threaded Sort (baseline)
 | Cores | 500 k Total (µs) | Speedup      | 1 M Total (µs) | Speedup      | 2 M Total (µs) | Speedup      |
 |:-----:|------------------:|:-------------|---------------:|:-------------|---------------:|:-------------|
 | 1     |      66,076,306   | 1.00× ( 0% )  |     65,104,255  | 1.00× ( 0% ) |     66,616,403  | 1.00× ( 0% )  |